kantox/amqp_helpers/README.md

 be done, which usually impacts the reliability and/or coherence of the system.

 Durability should be disabled.
 In other words, messages will not be persisted, so messages could be lost in a broker outage scenario.
-This can be achieved by declaring queues as non-durable and publishing messages with `persistent` set to `false`.
+This can be configured by declaring queues as non-durable and publishing messages with `persistent` set to `false`.